gogs/docs/en-US/intro/faqs.md

 }
 ```

-Then set your `[server] ROOT_URL = http://git.crystalnetwork.us/gogs/` in configuration.
+Then set `[server] ROOT_URL = http://git.crystalnetwork.us/gogs/` in your configuration.

-##### Other notes
+##### I'm getting errors when uploading large files.

-To allow Nginx to handle large file uploads in repositories, please see a relevant discussion [here](http://stackoverflow.com/a/15021750).
-The common error is a 413 nginx error, append following line to your server block to fix this problem:
+To allow NGINX to handle large file uploads in repositories, please see a relevant discussion [here](http://stackoverflow.com/a/15021750). `413` is a common NGINX error; append following line to your server block to fix this:

 ```
 client_max_body_size 50m;
 ```

-##### How about Apache 2 with suburl?
+##### How do I set up a sub-URL with Apache 2?

-Try following config template:
+Use following configuration template:

 ```
 <VirtualHost *:443>